 Red Giant Software is announcing Magic Bullet 3, Primatte Keyer Pro 4, Instant HD Pro, and upgrades for Trapcode products at the NAB 2007 convention in Las Vegas from April 16-19th (site not updated).
 Magic Bullet now comes in three forms which include Magic Bullet Looks, Magic Bullet Frames, and Magic Bullet Colorista.
 Magic Bullet Looks lets users define the style of video or film with imaging tools in After Effects, Final Cut Pro, Motion, Premiere Pro, and Avid.
 Magic Bullet Frames offers fast and high-quality conversion of 60i materials to 24p or just de-interlacing of video in After Effects, Final Cut Pro, Motion, Premiere Pro, and Avid.
 Magic Bullet Colorista is the same color correction tool that Red Giant launched in 2006, with new support for After Effects CS3 Professional, Premiere Pro CS3, and the new Final Cut Studio.

 The prices of plasma TVs are becoming a boon to shoppers but are creating a minor crisis for their designers, a new collection of NPD data shows.
 While the number of sets sold in February jumped 30 percent compared to a year ago, the average price of the system itself dropped 35 percent to $1,688 -- actually representing a revenue drop for many of the companies involved, the research group says.
 While budget companies such as Vizio rely on low-cost plasmas, NPD's Ross Rubin suggests the decrease is prompting more expensive brands to add 1080p resolution, more HDMI connections, and networking.
 Evidence has surfaced of plasma makers already responding to the issue, such as today's introduction of a 42-inch Panasonic model. [via Crave]

+The Recording Industry Association of America has lost another file-sharing lawsuit, this time in the case of Elektra v.
+Santangelo.
+Patti Santangelo was accused of illegal music sharing in 2005, but being unable to prove that Patti was responsible (directly or indirectly), the RIAA sued her children, who were 15 and 11 at the time.
 All three cases have been dismissed by federal judge Colleen McMahon, and moreover, with prejudice -- giving Patti the option of recovering legal fees from her accusers.
 The RIAA filed a motion in late March for the case to be dismissed without prejudice, but failed, as McMahon argued that Patti should either be able to defend herself in court or receive remuneration.

 Both Dell and its gaming brand Alienware today quietly added a new drive option to their flagship portables.
 The 20-inch desktop replacement XPS M2010 from the parent company as well as the 17-inch Aurora m9700 now have the option of a 250GB, 5400 RPM notebook hard drive from Hitachi that offers a mixture between speed and capacity.
 In both cases the drives can be doubled for up to 500GB of storage, a feature previously unavailable in a portable.
 Choosing the 250GB drive adds $250 or $300 to the base prices of the Dell and Alienware systems, respectively, and maintains the same projected ship date. [via NotebookReview]

 Hardware designer Wired this afternoon revealed the MasonIP (PDF).
 Although designed as a network video decoder for editing professionals, the rackmount device is also targeted at serious home theaters where movies can sit on a computer or a networked hard drive.
 Any computer with a modern web browser can setup the MasonIP to connect to specific media servers, Wired says.
 The hardware displays its menu through a TV interface and has the performance to play virtually any file at full 1080p HD, including standards rarely available outside of Blu-Ray and HD DVD players: HDV from HD camcorders, VC-1, and even raw VIDEO_TS files from DVDs can be played alongside DivX, H.264, and similar formats.